 This post may contain affiliate links.
 Please read our disclosure policy.

-Cheesy Potatoes are a Midwest classic made with hash browns, cheese, and a creamy sauce.
-Whether you call them cheesy potatoes, hashbrown casserole, or even funeral potatoes, this baked side dish is always the first to disappear.
+Whether you know them as cheesy potatoes casserole, hashbrown casserole, or even funeral potatoes, this irresistible baked side dish has earned its reputation as the first to disappear at any gathering.

-If you like cheesy hash brown potatoes, you’ll love my Amish Funeral Potatoes and Crock Pot Cheesy Potatoes!
+If you like this cheesy side dish, you’ll love my Amish Funeral Potatoes and Crock Pot Cheesy Potatoes!

 Crowd pleaser: Always a hit at holidays, potlucks, and family dinners.